-When people drive at night, they are three times as likely to be involved in an fatal car accident than when they drive during the day.
+Ar night, drivers are 3X more likely to be involved in a fatal car accident than when driving during the day.
 Driving at night means that you are less likely to see things coming at you due to low visibility.
 You may also be temporarily blinded by oncoming traffic.
 As the holiday approaches, more people will be on the road.
-Knowing how to drive at night will help people avoid accidents.
-Follow these tips if you will be driving down the road after the sun goes down.
+Knowing how to drive at night will help people avoid car accidents, but it will also make the road safer for everyone.

 1. Aim Your Lights

 At times, headlights are uneven or pointed too low.
 You can aim your lights on your own following the instructions in your manual.
 Most car headlights can be adjusted by simply removing the screws that mount your headlight to the frame of your car.
 According to one smart mechanic, you should: “Open the hood.
 There are mounting screws and adjustment screws above, below and to the side of the headlight.
 Park your vehicle 25 feet from a wall, and place a piece of tape horizontally 4 feet high across the wall in front of your vehicle.
 Turn on the low beams.
 Adjust the headlights until they shine on the tape.”

 If you don’t want to do it yourself, you can take your car to a mechanic and have it done for you.
 If you are driving an older car, buy a headlight polish kit and remove the haze that has built up on the covers.
 Just like the rest of these tips for driving in the dark, be careful not to overdo it!
 You must not over angle your headlights because you could affect the vision of other drivers around you.

 Ever notice how the interior lights of your car will brighten when you shut off your headlights?
 That’s because your interior lights are set to dim when you’re driving at night, and if you turn on your headlight, you are assumed to be driving at night or at least in conditions of limited visibility.